Caitlin Clark should not have been singled out by Time, says Washington Mystics owner Sheila Johnson

 Her maiden season has also coincided with an unprecedented increase in coverage of the league, with viewership numbers consistently broken.

-The league’s overall attendance increased by 48% year-on-year to its highest level in over 20 years, Time said.
-This phenomenon has been coined “The Caitlin Clark effect.”
+The league’s overall attendance increased by 48% year-on-year to its highest level in over 20 years; this phenomenon has been coined “The Caitlin Clark effect.”

 A side effect of Clark’s success has been an increase in commercial deals, which Johnson says may create ill will among Clark’s counterparts.